Shahjahan Noori: Afghan-Soviet War

 In 1985, at the time when the communist government was on the verge of collapse, Ahmad Shah Massoud assigned General Noori to led a group of nearly thousand Mujahideen, including many senior commanders with a political delegation to handover the security responsibility strategic border Hairatan Mazar -i- Sharif from General Abdul Momen 70th division of Afghan Army of Mohammad Najibullah government.

-During Islamic State of Afghanistan 1991-1996
+the During Islamic State of Afghanistan, 1991-1996

 After the fallen of Moscow-backed government, Mujaheedin took Kabul the capital, General Noori became the commander of 32nd Regiment (Ghond 32) in Kabul.
 In 1993, he was promoted to rank brigadier general by late President Burhanuddin Rabbani.